If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Changes in preferences

-When the caregiver was assessed, they made a preference for providing care for a particular group of tamariki.
+When the caregiver was assessed, they made have indicated a preference for providing care for a particular group of tamariki or rangatahi.
 Ask the caregiver if this is still their preference.

-If they're considering a change, they will need to be reassessed and may require additional training.
+If they're considering a change, they will need a new caregiver assessment and may require additional support or capability building.

 After the review meeting